 - Ensuring compliance with laws, regulations, policies and procedures and acting with the highest standards of integrity and ethical behavior.

 - Promoting a “Speak Up” culture and addressing allegations of wrongdoing to ensure corrective action is taken as needed.

 - Training our Northrop Grumman employees annually on ethics and compliance awareness.

-• Evaluating current strategies and developing new approaches to ensure adequate sources of diverse talent for current and future hiring requirements.
+- Evaluating current strategies and developing new approaches to ensure adequate sources of diverse talent for all hiring requirements.

-• Analyzing employment and turnover trends of veterans and people with disabilities to identify programs to improve our standing as an employer of choice for these employees.
+- Analyzing employment and turnover trends of veterans and People with Disabilities to identify programs to improve our reputation as an employer of choice.

-• Creating communities for our employees to connect to each other and to contribute through the expansion and leadership of Employee Resource Groups.
+- Creating networks for our employees to connect and contribute to our Employee Resource Groups.

 Environmental, Health and Safety

 - Ensuring compliance with all regulations, while reducing the frequency of injuries, by assessing job practices, improving ergonomics and increasing employee awareness.